Summer Events

 Fitting In: Where Do I Belong?

 Do you find yourself wondering if you’ll fit in at Vassar?
 Thinking about the prospect of meeting people like you?
-Have no fear, Student Growth & Engagement is here!
-Student Growth & Engagement (aka SGE) is the office on campus that houses all of our affinity programs and spaces (the ALANA Center, the LGBTQ+ Center, Office of International Services, First-generation, Low Income (FLI) Program, and Women’s Center), as well as the First-Year Experience.
-Kick off our summer engagement series by meeting with team members from SGE to learn about what their Centers offer, what kind of programs they host, and how to connect with other students through their sponsored organizations.
+Student Growth & Engagement (aka SGE) is the office on campus that houses all of our affinity programs and spaces (the ALANA Center, the LGBTQ+ Center, Office of International Studies, First-generation, Low Income (FLI) Program, and Women’s Center), as well as the First-Year Experience, and the Office of Religious and Spiritual Life and Contemplative Practices houses all of our religious support spaces and organizations.
+Kick off our summer engagement series by meeting with team members from SGE and RSLCP to learn about what their Centers and spaces offer, what kind of programs they host, and how to connect with other students through their sponsored organizations.

 You Matter